 You can add a memo description to the invoice if you want to.
-This memo doesn't print on invoices - only on the Customer Statement.
+This memo doesn't print in invoices - only in the Customer Statement.
 Memo descriptions give you a way of storing information related to an invoice with that invoice.
 Figure 4-2 shows a completed Create Invoices window.